X1r0z/pivot-rs/README.md

 Attackers from external address `1.2.3.4` will connect to `10.0.0.1:22` through `192.168.1.1:8000`, the normal users will fallback to `127.0.0.1:8000` (prevent the service on port 8000 being affected)

-It is not recommended to reuse ports on `0.0.0.0` address although it may work in some cases, because it will make the fallback address useless (the fallback connection will be looped in `pivot-rs` and finally cause a crash)
+It is not recommended to reuse ports on `0.0.0.0` address, because it will make the fallback address useless (the fallback connection will still go through the port reuse process, keep looping, and eventually crash)

 Sometimes the fallback address is not necessary, you can omit it and set a timeout.